-Prior to building a reproduction Tii cold start timer box I examined the two boards I have.
+Prior to building a cold start relay I examined the two boards I have.

 Both are out of '73's and are identical in general appearance.
 By that I mean they appear to be the same circuit board schematic and all passive components are present.
 Here is the front and back of one of them: